luigifab/human-theme/README.md

 ## Installation

-#### 🆕 Before start 🆕
+#### 🆕 Before you begin 🆕

 To meet the truth (this is not required):
 - remove [gtk3-nocsd](https://github.com/PCMan/gtk3-nocsd)
 - install [gtk3-classic](https://github.com/lah7/gtk3-classic)
 - use Pango 1.42- or 1.51+

-For Debian Testing, I provide a [repository](https://build.opensuse.org/package/show/home:luigifab/gtk3-classic) for gtk3-classic.
+For Debian Testing, I provide repositories for [gtk3-classic](https://build.opensuse.org/package/show/home:luigifab/gtk3-classic) and [gtk4-classic](https://build.opensuse.org/package/show/home:luigifab/gtk4-classic), with some extra patches.

 If you can't/won't, no worries, but the truth will be far.

-#### Installation for Debian, Ubuntu, Trisquel, Linux Mint, MX Linux
+#### Installation for Debian, Devuan, Ubuntu, Trisquel, Linux Mint, MX Linux

 * Run: `sudo apt install human-theme-gtk`
 * Restart your session